 If you have a permanent scar that is the result of an accident that was not your fault, you may be able to claim compensation.

 Different areas of the body will attract different amounts in terms of compensation.
-For example, you will receive more if your face is scarred as the face is the most visible part of your body.
+For example, you will receive more compensation if your face is scarred compared to your body.